Michael John O'Brian: Personal life

 Flying Officer M. J. O'Brian married June Brown on 18 April 1949, at St. Anthony's Church on Empress Road, Lahore.
 Both families were very old residents of Lahore.
 The bride had won the title of 'Miss Karachi 1949' in a beauty competition.

-Military career
+Service years

 Royal Indian Air Force

-O'Brian enlisted in the Royal Indian Air Force (RIAF) on 29 April 1946 after graduating the 39 Course of the Initial Training Wing, Pune.
+Michael John O'Brian enlisted in the Royal Indian Air Force on 29 April 1946 after graduating the 39 Course of the Initial Training Wing, Pune.
 He was promoted to Pilot Officer on 29 October 1946.

-Accident

 On 9 December 1946, he was struck by a Spitfire Mk XIVe while parked in his Spitfire LF Mk VIII at RIAF Station Ambala.
 There were no injuries.
 He was promoted to Flying Officer on 29 April 1947.